Ashwin-Pulipati/veloria/README.md

 ## ✅ Key Features

+- **Responsive Design:** The game is fully responsive and adapts to different screen sizes, providing a seamless experience on both desktop and mobile devices.
 - **Onboarding:** An instruction pop-up appears at the beginning of the game to help new players get started.
 - **Dynamic Player Movement:** Smooth, key-based character navigation.
 - **Collision Detection:** Accurate collision handling with environmental objects.